 Regardless of the simplicity or complexity of your client application, its infrastructure must allow for loading and calling the ThoughtSpot JS library.
 This library allows you to authenticate to ThoughtSpot and load specific objects.

 There are different methods for embedding ThoughtSpot into a client application:

 Embed a single visualization in your application.
-Content is created in ThoughtSpot and then that content is embedded.
-The content is rendered within an
+Create content in ThoughtSpot, and then embed it.

 You can also use the ThoughtSpot data APIs to request data from ThoughtSpot.

 Only Extended Enterprise installation can use ThoughtSpot’s embed functionality.
 ThoughtSpot Enterprise installations must also work with ThoughtSpot Support to enable embed before using this functionality.

 There are some settings that apply to embedding which ThoughtSpot Support or your other ThoughtSpot technical contact can make for you.

 One of these involves what happens when a user clicks on a link within the data.
 When your data includes URLs, they display as clickable links in ThoughtSpot tables.
 By default, clicking on a link opens the URL in a separate tab.
 But there is a system-wide setting that can be changed to open the links within the context in which they appear.